 The Board of Directors may designate other members for inclusion on the Council, as appropriate from time to time.
+Council meetings serve as the official venue for faceto-face communication between/among Committees/Sections/the IAIA Board of Directors.

 2.5 Branches